domwebber/domwebber/README.md

 I'm a software developer specialising in web applications and server/CLI software.
 I enjoy working with React, TypeScript, JamStack, APIs, Python, PHP, NodeJS, GraphQL and so much more.
-I am passionate about constantly improving my skills and making myself both a better person and software developer.
+I am passionate about constantly improving my skills and making myself both a better person and a software developer.

 ## My skills 🏆